crisbal/PlayStoreLinks_Bot/README.md

 ####What you need to know before editing this bot / running it on your local machine

-The bot was written on a Linux-Fedora machine with Python 2.7.5
+The bot was written on an Arch machine with Python 3

 See required packages in requirements.txt